Twin Bridges-West Paden Covered Bridge No. 121

-The Twin Bridges-West Paden Covered Bridge No. 121 is an historic, American, wooden, covered bridge that is located in Fishing Creek Township in Columbia County, Pennsylvania.
+The Twin Bridges-West Paden Covered Bridge No. 121 is an historic, wooden, covered bridge in Fishing Creek Township in Columbia County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 This historic structure is a 112 ft, Burr Truss bridge.
 Erected in 1850, it crosses the Huntington Creek and is one of twenty-eight historic covered bridges that are located in Columbia and Montour Counties.
 It is a twin of the Twin Bridges-East Paden Covered Bridge No. 120.

 It was listed on the National Register of Historic Places in 1979.
 The bridge was destroyed in a flood on June 28, 2006; an identical replacement was subsequently built and dedicated on October 15, 2008.